 STEP 5: Communication

-The HR Leave Center will inform the employee and manager about the approval or denial of the RPL request and duration if appropriate.
+The HR Leave Center will inform the employee and manager about the approval or denial of the RPL request and duration (if applicable.)

 - It is important to keep in touch with employees on RPL to make return to work arrangements, plan for the department's operational needs and enhance potential retention.